Generic Name: cobicistat, elvitegravir, emtricitabine, and tenofovir (koe BIK i stat, EL vi TEG ra vir, EM trye SYE ta been, and ten OF oh vir)

 liver or kidney disease;

 osteopenia (low bone mineral density); or

-a history of hepatitis B infection.
+a history of hepatitis B or C infection.

 Some people taking Stribild develop a serious condition called lactic acidosis.
 This may be more likely in women, in people who are overweight or have liver disease, and in people who have taken HIV/AIDS medication for a long time.
 Talk with your doctor about your risk.

 Stribild is not expected to be harmful to an unborn baby.
 However, HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of Stribild on the baby.

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.